Chemigation Renewal Applications Mailed

-The law requires a person directly involved in calibrating and monitoring a chemigation system to be certified by the Nebraska Dept. of Environmental Quality (NDEQ).
+The law requires a person directly involved in calibrating and monitoring a chemigation system to be certified by the Nebraska Department of Environment & Energy.
 To become a certified applicator, the law stipulates that the person attend a training session and pass a written exam to verify their knowledge of the Chemigation Act requirements.
-The NDEQ has subcontracted with UNL Extension to provide the training, proctor the exam, and deliver the results of the exam.
+The NDEE has subcontracted with UNL Extension to provide the training, proctor the exam, and deliver the results of the exam.
 NDEQ also issues the chemigation applicator certifications to persons who pass the written test.
-For testing dates, visit the NDEQ website.
+For testing dates, visit the NDEE website.

 Certification is good for four years, after which renewals are required.
 Current permits expire June 1 of each year.
 Applications will be mailed to you after February 1st.
 To renew your permit, send the $20 permit fee and application form to CPNRD by June 1.
 Renewal permits can be issued without an inspection, however, CPNRD is required to reinspect systems in operation on a spot-check basis.
-For more information on whether you need to attend a Chemigation Training, contact Sandy Noecker at (308) 385-6282.
+For more information on whether you need to attend a Chemigation Training, contact Tricia Dudley at (308) 385-6282.

 Chemigation Violation Procedure

-CPNRD first sends a written notice to violators to allow the person who will be chemigating to come into compliance.
-If no compliance is achieved, CPNRD notifies the Nebraska Department of Environmental Quality (NDEQ) and issues an order to suspend operation until a permit is obtained.
+CPNRD first sends a written notice to violators to allow the person who will be chemigating to get into compliance.
+If no compliance is achieved, CPNRD notifies the Nebraska Department of Environment & Energy (NDEE) and issues an order to suspend operation until a permit is obtained.
 Once notice is provided to the violator, and regardless of whether voluntary compliance is achieved, CPNRD may alert the county attorney to initiate litigation.
 Civil penalties include $1,000 per day per site where a violation has occurred; and between $1,000-$5,000 per day per site for any subsequent violations.

 Changes Made to Chemigation Program